ReactiveX/rxjs/CONTRIBUTING.md

 - If an error is thrown

 ### Running Unit tests
 Run all tests using `npm run test`.
-To run a specific test, run `npm run test_single -- spec/**/throttleTime-spec.ts` and replace `throttleTime` with the name of the file you want to run the tests of.
+To run specific tests, run `npm run test_specific -- throttleTime,auditTime,...` and replace the comma separated argument with specs of your choosing.
+It is important to include the spec list immediately after the `--`.

 ### CI Tests
 - Using [Travis](https://travis-ci.org/) on your forked version of RxJS will allow running CI tests on that fork before submitting a PR to master